 Range: These snakes are found around Bangkok, West, North, and East of Bangkok.
 The Russel’s photos shown here are from Sa Kaeo province near Cambodia.

 Habitat: These snakes are terrestrial and prefer grassy lowland, and open areas of all sorts.
-They prefer dry air and ground. are not found in dense rainforest or other very humid areas often.
+They prefer dry air and ground.
+Siamese vipers are not known to be found in dense rainforest or other very humid areas often.